Delta State University

 Printer Friendly Version

 Bring your writing notebook to class and use it for each informal writing exercise.
-Put the date at the top of each essay.
+Put the date and topic at the top of each essay.

-The instructor will collect your notebooks occasionally and review your writing.
-The instructor may make comments, and will put a plus, check, or minus on the book.
-A plus indicates that you have completed all of the essays in a thoughtful manner.
+Evaluation of the informal essays is informal as well.
+Turn in your notebooks at the end of each class so the instructor can review your writing.
+The instructor may make comments, and will put a plus, check, or minus on each essay.
+A plus indicates that you have completed the essay in a thoughtful manner.
 A check indicates that you have done a satisfactory job on the essays.
 A minus indicates that essays are missing or that they do not reflect substantial thought about the material.
-The evaluation of the informal essays is informal as well.
 If you come to class and do the informal writing regularly, you can expect to receive a good score at the end of the semester.